jake-knerr/cogent/README.md

 ### Overview

-#### A "service" may exclusively manage an aspect(s) of state, and/or expose methods for child components to lift state up and dispatch updates.
+#### A "service" may exclusively manage an aspect(s) of state, and/or expose methods for child components to change said state and dispatch updates.

 Once a service manages a part of state, then all components must use the service to read or change that aspect of state.